charlesangus/DeepC/README.md

 Coming soon...

 A clone of the regular Saturation node, but Deep.
 Takes Deep masks in the B-stream and flat masks in the side input.

-### DeepCID

-Coming soon...

-Easily manipulate IDs in Deep data, combine with other masks, etc.

 ### DeepCShuffle